Placements

 *Please note that direct teaching (supply teaching or transitional teaching) DOES NOT qualify for an AFE.

-Candidates can arrange for a school-based AFE, based on the requirements above, in any one of our school boards that offer practicum.
+Candidates can arrange for a school-based AFE, based on the requirements above, in school boards that permit AFE placements.
+Candidates can submit their AFE details using the Self-Placement form on InPlace for the Teacher Education Office to review.
 The placement agreement with the associated school board may need to be reviewed prior to approving any AFE placements.

 AFE Examples: Organizations